 - Crushing injury

 Certain medical conditions can also cause bleeding or Haemorrhage but are less common when compared with traumatic bleeding.
-The conditions that cause this type of bleeding includes:
+The conditions that cause this type of bleeding include:

 - Haemophilia and other blood clotting disorders